 Tucquala Peak Summit Plus Views

-There was plenty of snow from the latest snowfall.
-So we went up to the summit via the south slopes.
-In turn, we would bypass the west saddle altogether.
-For the final stretch to the top, we walked on dry rocks with exposure.
-I even looked down at the steep northeast gully.
+There was lots of snow from the first snowfall.
+So we went up via the south slopes and bypassed the west saddle altogether.
+The final stretch to the top was on dry rocks with exposure.
+But I couldn’t help but look into the steep northeast gully.

 The views were excellent.
-There was a thin layer of haze over the horizon.
-But most everything was visible.
-The Cradle and Nursery Peak were front and center across the valley.
-Other prominent high points included Mount Daniel, Hawkins Mountain, and Cashmere Mountain.
+There was a thin haze over the horizon, but most peaks were still visible.
+The Cradle and Nursery Peak sat front and center across the valley.
+Other prominent high points nearby included Mount Daniel and Hawkins Mountain.

 See more trip photos here.

-Having more snow below the south face of Paddy-Go-South would’ve been great.
-Then the rising traverse up to the southwest ridge through the talus field would’ve been more enjoyable.
-From the ridgeline, we first went around to the northwest.
-Then from there, it was an easy walk-up to the top.
+It would’ve been ideal to have more snow on the south side of Paddy-Go-South.
+Soon, we went through the talus field up the southwest ridge.
+From the ridgeline, we first moved to the northwest.
+Then it was an easy walk-up to the top.

 See more trip photos here.